 Upon approval of the plan review, the inspector will issue a building permit.
 Permit fees are based on the scope of work.
 If you would like to apply for electrical, mechanical, gas, or plumbing permits, you may do so by signing in at the Express Permit workstation at the front counter.
 You may also go to eBUILD to apply and pay for permits online from the convenience of your home or office.
 The building permit will be issued when all the required approvals have been obtained and the fees have been paid.
 You will receive a red permit card that must be posted on the job site until the project has received final approval.
 A copy of the approved plans, engineered plans, and site plan (as applicable) must be provided on-site (Min 18x24 size for additions and 8.5X11 for all other projects as long as they are sufficiently legible).

 Step Four: Inspections

-You may call the City Call Center at 757-382-2489 to request an inspection or request an Inspection Online.
+You may call the Customer Contact Center at 757-382-2489 to request an inspection or request an inspection online.
 Your request must be received before 11:59 p.m. the business day before the inspection is needed.
 Inspections scheduled on a holiday or Saturday and Sunday will be scheduled for the next business day.